g0t4/compose-spec/build.md

 ## Consistency with Image

-When service definition do include both `Image` attribute and a `Build` section, Compose implementation can't guarantee a pulled image is strictly equivalent to building the same image from sources.
-Without any explicit user directives, Compose implementation with Build support MUST first try to pull Image, then build from source if image was not found on registry.
-Compose implementation MAY offer options to customize this behaviour by user request.
+When a service definition includes both the `Image` attribute and a `Build` section, a Compose implementation can't guarantee a pulled image is strictly equivalent to building the same image from source.
+Without explicit user directives, a Compose implementation with Build support MUST first try to pull the Image, then build from source if the image was not found on the registry.
+A Compose implementation MAY offer options to customize this behaviour by user request.

 ## Publishing built images

-Compose implementation with Build support SHOULD offer an option to push built images to a registry.
-Doing so, it MUST NOT try to push service images without an `Image` attribute.
-Compose implementation SHOULD warn user about missing `Image` attribute which prevent image being pushed.
+A Compose implementation with Build support SHOULD offer an option to push built images to a registry.
+It MUST NOT push service images without an `Image` attribute and instead SHOULD warn the user about the missing `Image` attribute.

-Compose implementation MAY offer a mechanism to compute an `Image` attribute for service when not explicitly declared in yaml file.
-In such a case, the resulting Compose configuration is considered to have a valid `Image` attribute, whenever the actual raw yaml file doesn't explicitly declare one.
+A Compose implementation MAY offer a mechanism to compute an `Image` attribute for a service when it's not explicitly declared in the yaml file.

 ## Illustrative sample